meteor/meteor/Contributing.md

 ### Submitting pull requests

-Once you've hammered out a good design and gotten at least one core developer on board, go ahead and submit a pull request.
-Please follow these guidelines:
+Once you've hammered out a good design go ahead and submit a pull request.
+If your PR isn't against a bug with the `confirmed` label or a feature request with the `pull-requests-encouraged` label, don't expect your PR to be merged unless it's a trivial and obvious fix (e.g documentation).
+When submitting a PR, please follow these guidelines:

  * Sign the [contributor's agreement](http://contribute.meteor.com/).